AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/projects/manage-projects/save-project-as-template.md

 ---

-# Projekt als Vorlage speichern
+# Speichern eines Projekts als Vorlage

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Keep this the way it is in the Managing Projects area because the functionality in the UI is "Save as template" at the project level, so users see that in the UI; there is another article that this links to which is more in depth (step-by-step).
 This functionality needs to stay in both projects AND templates areas.)</p>
 -->

-Wenn Sie sich entscheiden, dass ein Projekt irgendwann in der Zukunft erneut durchgeführt wird, können Sie eine Vorlage aus diesem vorhandenen Projekt erstellen.
-Anschließend können Sie die Vorlage erneut verwenden, um zukünftige Projekte zu erstellen, die möglicherweise ähnliche Informationen enthalten oder dieselbe Timeline oder dieselben Zuweisungen für das vorhandene Projekt freigeben.
+Wenn Sie festlegen, dass ein Projekt zu einem späteren Zeitpunkt wieder ausgeführt werden soll, können Sie aus diesem vorhandenen Projekt eine Vorlage erstellen.
+Anschließend können Sie die Vorlage erneut verwenden, um zukünftige Projekte zu erstellen, die ähnliche Informationen enthalten oder möglicherweise dieselbe Zeitleiste oder dieselben Zuweisungen für das vorhandene Projekt verwenden.

 ## Zugriffsanforderungen